Ninjacop/cl-ruby/README.md

 ## Functions That Do Not Work/Buggy

-- class-method/module-method/global -> still has errors, **do not use yet**

-- ruby-funcall -> Haven't put time into making this work yet, but variable support is already here
+- ruby-funcall -> Haven't put time into making this work yet

 - require-script -> calling this will result in a never ending loop where Ctrl-C cannot be used successfully

-- load-script
+- load-script -> Segfault/memory fault to investigate later

 ## Ruby C API